MacArthur Fellows with NEC affiliations

 Regina Carter '82 (awarded 2006)

 Carter is a master of improvisational jazz violin.
 She was the first nonclassical violinist invited to perform on Paganini's famous "Cannon" violin in Genoa, Italy, in 2003.
 Carter studied violin performance at NEC.

 Steve Lacy (awarded 1992)

 Lacy was a saxophonist and jazz composer.
-In 2002, after almost four decades living in Europe, Lacy moved back to the United States in 2002 to accept a teaching appointment at NEC—his only such institutional affiliation.
+In 2002, after almost four decades living in Europe, Lacy moved back to the United States to accept a teaching appointment at NEC—his only such institutional affiliation.
 He taught at NEC up until his death in 2004.

 Harbison is a composer and a conductor whose music is distinguished by its exceptional resourcefulness and expressive range.
 He taught composition at NEC from 1998 through 2000 and has made regular visits to NEC to coach performances of his music.
-NEC honorary Doctor of Music, 1995
+NEC awarded Harbison an honorary doctorate in 1995.